rPPG-Toolbox: Deep Remote PPG Toolbox: The rPPG-Toolbox

-To show that the implementations of the baseline methods are functioning as expected and provide benchmark results for consumers of the toolbox to reference and reproduce, we performed a set of baseline experiments using three commonly used video rPPG datasets: SCAMPS ~\cite{mcduff2022scamps}, UBFC~\cite{bobbia2019unsupervised} and PURE~\cite{stricker2014non}.
-Table~\ref{tab:evaluation} and Table~\ref{tab:evaluation_scamps} show mean absolute error (MAE), root mean squared error (RMSE), mean absolute percentage error (MAPE) and Person Correlation ($\rho$) computed between the video-level heart rate estimates and gold standard measurements.
+To show that the implementations of the baseline methods are functioning as expected and to provide benchmark results for consumers of the toolbox to reference and reproduce, we performed a set of baseline experiments using three commonly used video rPPG datasets for training: SCAMPS ~\cite{mcduff2022scamps}, UBFC-rPPG~\cite{bobbia2019unsupervised} and PURE~\cite{stricker2014non} and tested on four datasets including UBFC-rPPG~\cite{bobbia2019unsupervised}, PURE~\cite{stricker2014non}, UBFC-Phys \cite{sabour2021ubfc}, and MMPD \cite{tang2023mmpd}.
+Except where noted in the GitHub repository, neural models utilized a training batch size of 4, 30 epochs, and an inference batch size of 4 for all experiments.
+Due to the multi-institution team behind this toolbox, different kinds of GPUs were utilized to produce benchmark results.
+Tables~\ref{exp:table:finetune} and~\ref{tab:MA_dataset_results} were produced on a machine using a single NVIDIA RTX A4500 GPU.
+Tables~\ref{tab:evaluation_bp4d_pseudo_labels} and~\ref{tab:bigsmall_multitask_results} were produced on a machine using a single NVIDIA GeForce 2080 Ti GPU.
+As illustrated in Table \ref{exp:table:finetune}, we show MAE and MAPE computed between the video-level heart rate estimations and gold standard measurements.
+Additional cross-dataset experiment results and metric results can be found in Appendix-\ref{sec:additional_results} and \ref{sec:metrics_explained}.